-Gone are days of the assurance of a 30-year career with the same company, a healthy benefits package which included an insurance bundle typically paid for by the employer (or at least a good portion of the premium) which included health, short and long-term disability and usually life insurance.
+Gone are days of the assurance of a 30-year career with the same company, a healthy benefits package which included an insurance bundle typically paid for by the employer (or at least a good portion of the premium) which included health, short and long-term disability, and usually life insurance.

 Today’s employers are seemingly doing whatever it takes to make sure that they can remain viable (which is understandable).
-Unfortunately, this includes either offering high-rate insurance programs or, alternatively, keeping a majority of their employees working under 35 hours per week.
-Thus, the employee remains a part-time employee, and the employer is not required to offer part-time employees insurance.
+Unfortunately, this includes either offering high-rate insurance programs (which the employee pays the majority of) or, alternatively, keeping a majority of their employees working under 35 hours per week.
+Thus, the employee remains a part-time employee, and the employer is not required to offer part-time employees’ insurance.
 This move has proven to save the employer untold amounts of money.
 Part-Time Classification

 Additionally, many of today’s employee benefits are bare-bones minimal in what is offered.
 This typically looks like a medical insurance package of some sort that may or may not have some kind of short-term/long-term benefit rider included.
-More often than not, there is no disability insurance.
-And, Life Insurance has all but become a memory in the world of the employer.
+Often, the employee is responsible for a high portion of the monthly premium.

 Moreover, it is not uncommon in today’s workplace to move from job to job as a person advances in their career.
-This makes managing some long-term employee benefits somewhat challenging on the Human Resource side, as there is a higher employee turnover rate then there was 40 years ago.
+This makes managing some long-term employee benefits somewhat challenging on the Human Resource side, as there is a higher employee turnover rate than there was 40 years ago.
 And, for the employee, it makes taking employer-sponsored insurance with you an almost impossibility (with the exception be health coverage through COBRA in certain circumstances).

 With the rapid changes in the employment market as a whole, more and more people are venturing out on their own and working as freelance or contractor employees.

 The Average American Household is Not Prepared

 A study released in September of 2017 stated that 54.3% of non-retired households reported not having any kind of long-term disability insurance.
-This means an estimated 54.3% of non-retired households have less than a two (2) month safety-net if the primary income in the household loses their ability to bring home their income.
+This means an estimated 54.3% of non-retired households have less than a two (2) month safety net if the primary income in the household loses their ability to bring home their income.

 Additionally, more than one in four of today’s 20-somethings can expect to miss more than one year of work due to a disabling condition before they reach normal retirement age, according to the Social Security Administration.

 The Social Security Administration also reports that the average Social Security Benefit payment for a disabled person is $1234 a month, totaling $12,140 annually.
 This is slightly higher than the poverty level for 2018.

-There is a Life Insurance Policy That Is Right For You
+There is a Life Insurance Policy That Is Right for You

-The experts at Hall Benefits (https://hallbenefits.com) will take the time to sit down with you, go over your current life circumstances, and help you figure out which plan makes the most sense for you and your family’s protection.
+The experts at Hall Benefits will take the time to sit down with you, go over your current life circumstances, and help you figure out which plan makes the most sense for you and your family’s protection.